ktaylor63/southeast/site/content/wildlife/reptiles/southern-hognose-snake.md

 ## Habitat

 Commonly associated with the longleaf pine ecosystem, southern hognose snakes occupy very dry upland habitat with well-drained, sandy soils.
 They favor habitat where the canopy is open with a grassy understory.
-Regional differences occur throughout its range, with snakes in North Carolina being found in mixed oak-pine forests occurring on well-drained, sandy soils, and snakes in Florida being found in dryer habitats, such as sand pine scrub or longleaf pine-turkey oak sandhills.

 Little is known about their underground habitat aside from the fact that they excavate their own hibernacula, burrowing more or less vertically into sandy soil in inconspicuous spots.
 They do not depend on stump holes or other underground chambers, although there have been recent reports of the snakes using pocket gopher mounds and gopher tortoise burrows.
 Three main habitat elements for the species are clear:  well-drained soils, suitable vegetation structure and composition, and presence of prey.

 ## Diet

 Frogs and toads make up the largest portion of the snake’s diet.
 They are also known to eat small lizards.
 The specialized upturned snout of the hognose snake is used to dig out buried prey.
 As members of the genus *Heterodon* (meaning different tooth), hognose snakes have enlarged, ungrooved teeth in the rear of their mouths called rear fangs.
 Some scientists have hypothesized that those are used to puncture inflated toads and spadefoot toads.
 More likely, the snake is injecting mildly toxic venom into its prey.
 Venom, produced by a gland called the Duvernoy’s gland, exits through ducts connecting to the fang sheaths.
-While the southern hognose snake is not considered a dangerous species, there have been a few cases of reactions to the venom, most likely from sustained bites.

 {{< figure class="photo-center" src="/images/pages/southern-hognose-snake-eating-a-spadefoot-toad.jpg" alt="A snake with it's mouth enveloping a much larger toad" caption="Southern hognose snake eating a spadefoot toad.
 Photo by Kevin Enge, Florida Fish and Wildlife Conservation Commission." >}}

 ## Range

-Native to the Coastal Plain of the southeastern United States, the southern hognose snake is found in North Carolina, South Carolina, Georgia, Florida, Alabama, and Mississippi.
+Native to the Coastal Plain of the southeastern United States, the southern hognose snake is known from North Carolina, South Carolina, Georgia, Florida, Alabama, and Mississippi.
 The range map below shows historic range, counties with known records of occurrence, and areas within the range where the species may no longer occur.
-Southeast Louisiana was once included in the snake’s historic range but those records are now considered in error.

 {{< figure class="photo-center" src="/images/pages/southern-hognose-snake-ssa-map-20190325.jpg" alt="Map of southern hognose snake occurrences in the Southeast.
 Populations follow the historical distribution of longleaf pine." caption="Southern hognose snake range map (click to enlarge).
 Map by U.S. Fish and Wildlife Service, December 2018." link="/pdf/map/southern-hognose-snake-ssa-map-20190325.jpg" >}}